VladMinzatu/go-projects/burn-rate-based-alerting/README.md

 fmt.Printf("Alert fires: %t\n", scenario.Check())
 fmt.Printf("Detection time: %v\n", scenario.DetectionTime())
 ```
 Here, we have our 99% availability SLO over 28 days and we configured an alert to fire whenever we use up more than 3% of our budget in 1h.
-Then we simulate a scenario in which we start to see a 50% error rate.
+Then we simulate a scenario in which our application suddenly starts failing 50% of its requests.
 The output is:
 ```
 Alert fires: true
 Detection time: 24m11.52s